Diversify Your Vision Datasets with Automatic Diffusion-Based Augmentation: Dataset Details

 We provide the number of images for each dataset split used in Section~\ref{sec:experiments} in Table~\ref{tab:global_dataset}, where Extra denotes the amount of data added for the real data baseline.
 This extra set was constructed for each dataset manually.
-Furthermore, we provide the number of images for each background class (sky, grass, road) used to create a biased training set used in Section~\ref{sec:planes} in Table~\ref{tab:planes_dataset}.